Beef Products Inc reopens plant as 'pink slime' lawsuit proceeds

 The size of the U.S. cattle herd has fallen to its smallest in 63 years after years of drought.

-Cargill Inc [CARG.UL], one of the nation's largest beef processors, last month closed a plant in Milwaukee, Wisconsin, due to the scarcity of cattle.
+Cargill Inc, one of the nation's largest beef processors, last month closed a plant in Milwaukee, Wisconsin, due to the scarcity of cattle.
 The company shuttered a Texas beef plant last year.

 Beef prices have been climbing as the herd shrinks.
 The retail price for extra lean ground beef in June hit a record high $5.48 per lb, surpassing the previous record of $5.42 in April.